grigoros/DeadArtistsWASM/README.md

 ![image](https://user-images.githubusercontent.com/35633314/181630801-d404fd3d-adc4-40de-97b5-d3b0ab92368c.png)

 You should now be able to login using your username and password.
 By default you have the role of "Customer."
 If you wish to gain added access to site functions like CRUD operations for all of the different objects the site uses, navigate to the database in SQL Server Management Studio and update the Role of your user to "Admin".
+Be aware that you you may need to refresh the database in SQL Server before your new user row will show up in the dbo.User table.

 ![image](https://user-images.githubusercontent.com/35633314/181631687-8391662c-e74a-4684-82f5-352e254adb35.png)